-15. How does the VGB Act define a "public pool or spa"?
+14. How does the VGB Act define a "public pool or spa"?

-Under the VGB Act, a "public pool or spa" means a swimming pool or spa that is:
+Under the VGB Act, a "public pool or spa" means a swimming pool or spa that is: (a) open to the public generally, whether for a fee or free of charge; (b) open exclusively to members of an organization and their guests; (c) open exclusively to residents of multi-unit apartment building, apartment complex, residential real estate development, or other multi-family residential area; (d) open exclusively to patrons of a hotel or other public accommodations facility; or (e) operated by the federal government or by a concessionaire on behalf of the federal government for the benefit of members of the Armed Forces and their dependents or employees of any department or agency and their dependents.

-(a) open to the public generally, whether for a fee or free of charge; (b) open exclusively to members of an organization and their guests; (c) open exclusively to residents of multi-unit apartment building, apartment complex, residential real estate development, or other multi-family residential area; (d) open exclusively to patrons of a hotel or other public accommodations facility; or (e) operated by the federal government or by a concessionaire on behalf of the federal government for the benefit of members of the Armed Forces and their dependents or employees of any department or agency and their dependents.
+15. What types of projects are authorized under the PSGP funding opportunity?

-16. What types of projects are authorized under the PSGP funding opportunity?
+Applicants can propose activities consistent with the authorized activities listed under section I.A., Purpose, under the PSGP FOA (reference question 1 of this FAQ).

-Applicants may propose activities consistent with the authorized activities listed under section I.A., Purpose, under the PSGP FOA (CPSC-20-001) (reference question 1 of this FAQ).
+- Note: At least 25 percent of award funds must be used for hiring and/ or training personnel for implementation and enforcement.
+This can include salaries. - Example: Funds can be used to pay for the salaries of enforcement personnel, and funds can be used for the salaries of those delivering or administering the grant, like a grants manager.
+Salaries for enforcement personnel count in the enforcement category; salaries for administrative personnel count in the administrative category. - Example: Funds can be used for administrative costs associated with salaries and training enforcement personnel and educating pool construction and installation companies and pool service companies about applicable state or local pool standards or educating pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and spas. - Example: Funding can be used to train lifeguards.
+Because at least 25 percent of the funds must be used for hiring or training enforcement personnel, training funds for lifeguards can only be from the remaining funds. - Example: Funding cannot pay for the salaries of lifeguards, only for their training and for education programs they may run. - Examples of allocations include proposing to use funds for:

-- Note: At least 50 percent of award funds must be used for hiring and training personnel for implementation and enforcement.
-This may include salaries. - Example: Funds may be used to pay for the salaries of enforcement personnel, and funds may be used for the salaries of those delivering or administering the grant, such as a grants manager. - Example: Funds may be used for administrative costs associated with salaries and training enforcement personnel and educating pool construction and installation companies and pool service companies about applicable state or local pool standards or educating pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and spas. - Example: Funding can be used to train lifeguards.
-Because at least 50 percent of the funds must be used for hiring or training enforcement personnel, training funds for lifeguards can only be from the remaining funds. - Example: Funding cannot pay for the salaries of lifeguards, only for their training and for education programs they may run. - Examples of allocations include proposing to use funds for: - a) 100 percent hiring and training enforcement personnel - b) 50 percent hiring and training enforcement personnel and 50 percent for education.
+A minimum of 25 percent for the hiring and training of enforcement personnel and up to 75 percent for education.